 - BE POSITIVE.
 Confidence and enthusiasm make a great first impression.
 When you meet an employer, make eye contact, smile and offer a firm handshake as you introduce yourself.

 - PRACTICE YOUR ELEVATOR PITCH.
 Can you tell me about yourself?
 If you have trouble answering this question, you’ll want to practice your elevator pitch, a quick introduction you provide highlighting your personal and professional profile.
 Need help developing your elevator pitch?
-Get assistance at the Job Fair Prep Party on Feb.
-17.
+Download our Elevator Pitch Guide that takes you step-by-step through the process of creating your pitch.

 - TAKE ADVANTAGE OF ALL RESOURCES.
-In addition to employers and recruiters, the Job & Internship Fair will feature several professional development resources.
+In addition to employers and recruiters, internship and career fairs will feature several professional development resources.
 You should plan to have your professional headshot taken at the LinkedIn photo booth, provided by Career and Professional Development.

 - FOLLOW UP.
 Once you meet with employers at the fair, plan to follow up via email or LinkedIn.
 Do you need a LinkedIn profile?
 Visit Career and Professional Development to learn how to create a profile and effectively build your network.